 Administration

-A working mill was like a huge machine with many different moving parts.
-Keeping track of everything was a big operation, with offices for finance and wages, buying and selling, planning and the creation of new designs.
-Sales and marketing teams would travel all over the world and business managers had to make decisions about production and investment in ever changing economic conditions.
+A working mill is like a huge machine with many different moving parts.
+Keeping track of everything is a big operation, with offices for finance and wages, buying and selling, planning and the creation of new designs.
+Sales and marketing teams travel all over the world and business managers make decisions about production and investment in ever changing economic conditions.

 Laboratories

-The science of textile production and quality control was important to ensure the finished product was up to scratch.
-Specialist roles in chemical and testing laboratories were very necessary.
-Machines had to be maintained and improved and technology kept up to date.
+The science of textile production and quality control is important to ensure the finished product is up to scratch.
+Specialist roles in chemical and testing laboratories are very necessary.
+Machines have to be maintained and improved and technology kept up to date.

 Christine Davenport | Transcript